 Of course, most of us don’t use the Explore Feed.
 So for those in the test countries, this was potentially catastrophic for brands.

 Was Facebook eliminating organic brand content altogether?
-After years of declining organic reach, was this it — the end of the road for brands wanting to reach users on Facebook without having to pay for it?
+After years of declining organic Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More, was this it — the end of the road for brands wanting to reach users on Facebook without having to pay for it?

 Brand pages in these countries were reporting that organic reach of their content was down by two-thirds — if not more.